weegreenblobbie/pycontrol/ROADMAP.md

 Make it work
 ^^^^^^^^^^^^

-- Define event file format
+- Persist the event selection in a config file, so reloading the app auto loads the last selected event file.

-- Add event selection UI to select 1 of these:
+- Add simulation buttons below the event table, start and abort
- -- 2026-03 linar eclipse
+  - simulate: location: (lat, log, alt), time: -60.0 C2, persist these in a local file.
- -- 2026-08 total solar eclipse
+  - takes a snapshot of the current gps data, so residuals can be added for realistic changes over time
- -- Custom
+  - camera_control will continue to use system time, so in simulation mode, we apply a time offset to the calculated event times so camera control believe the events are about to fire.

-- Plumb computed contact times into UI, camera control
+- Plumb computed contact times into camera control

 - Use pvlib to lookup altitude from gps lat, long